 Amy holds a BA in English/Writing from Wilkes University, an MA in Elementary Education from Northern Arizona University and an MFA in fiction writing from Vermont College of Fine Arts.
 Her MFA graduate lecture Revision is Like a Haircut in January 2017 concluded with a live haircut.

-Every summer Amy produces and directs a theater camp for the White River Valley Players (WRVP.)
+For five years while her children were young, Amy produced a children’s theater camp for the White River Valley Players (WRVP.)
 Amy wrote and directed two plays for the WRVP: “Hurricane Helpers” and “I’m Telling.”
-She has performed in theater productions since she was a child.
-Over her many years on the stage and she has played many varied parts ranging from Scout in To Kill a Mockingbird to Lubov in Cherry Orchard.
+She has enjoyed and performed in theater since childhood.
+Over her many years on the stage and she has played various parts ranging from Scout in To Kill a Mockingbird to Lubov in Cherry Orchard.

 Her awards include Master Teacher in Mesa Public Schools in Arizona, winning a contest featured in “This Place Matters” on the National Register of Historic Places, winning honorable mention in a “Ten Ten Fiction Contest” (a story in 1,010 words) and Who’s Who in American Women.
 She has been nominated for National Life’s 2020-2021 “Life Changer of the Year.”